emorydunn/SwiftOccupancy/README.md

 ## Hardware Configuration

 Upload the sketch in `Hardware/OccupancySensor` to an ESP8266.
 The sensor creates a WebSocket for the server to connect to.
+The sensors are best powered via USB, unless you want to tape a massive battery to your wall.

+Fill in your WiFi details in `secrets.h`.

 **Placement**

 The sensor should be placed such that the _top_ and _bottom_ of the frame point across the door.
-At this time there is no rotation support and people will only be detected when walking from top to bottom.
+At this time there is no rotation support and people will only be detected when walking from top to bottom and visa-versa.